Frequently Asked Questions

 Students who do not wish to purchase their food at school are welcome to bring their own snacks and lunches from home.

-Note: Please know that though AIS-R makes every attempt to support students with food allergies, it is the responsibility of the parent(s) to inform AIS-R during the application process of such conditions prior to a student attending classes.
+Note: Though AIS-R makes every attempt to support students with food allergies, it is the responsibility of the parent(s) to inform AIS-R during the application process of such conditions prior to a student attending classes.

 30. What amount of homework should AIS-R students expect?